Donor and Sponsors

 A HISTORY OF ABBOTSFORD

-When the first humans migrated across the continent, they established themselves along this blue ribbon which had an abundant supply of salmon, seabirds, edible plants and other necessities of life.
-The newcomers who arrived here some 9000 years ago were hunter-gatherers, but over time, they became more and more sedentary – they did not have to wander across the land to access food and shelter, but could stay right here in the Valley.
-It was the River that made the land fertile, and these first settlers preferred to stay close to it.
-Slowly, the population grew to the tens of thousands, and by the third millennium BCE, the culture of The People of the River, the Sto:lo, had become highly evolved.
+When the first humans arrived on the continent, they established themselves along this blue ribbon which had an abundant supply of salmon, seabirds, edible plants and other necessities of life.
+The early archaeological record, which dates back at least 9000 years, shows that these societies began as nomadic hunter-gatherers.
+Over time these communities became more and more sedentary – that is, they did not have to wander across the land to access food and shelter, but could stay right here in the Valley as the last ice age ended and the climate became milder.
+It was the River that made the land fertile, and the first people, who called their home S’ólh Téméxw (“Our Land”), preferred to stay close to it.
+Slowly, the population grew to the tens of thousands, and by the third millennium BCE, the culture of The People of the River, the Stó:lo, had become highly evolved.

 In order to establish Canada’s border with the United States and assert its claim to British Columbia, Britain had sent the Royal Engineers to survey the area in 1858.
 The Engineers were invited to take up 160 preemptions of land and settle in the area following their service with the Crown.
 John Cunningham Maclure was one of the surveyors who took the Crown up on the offer and settled here.
 He is quoted as saying, “This is the promised land.
 When we disband, this is where I will settle” when he first laid eyes on Matsqui Prairie.
 In 1889 the former Royal Engineer applied for, and received, his crown grant on 160 acres (65 ha) of bush land.
 Flooding was an issue in the area even then, and after only 68 days of ownership, Maclure transferred the title to his son, John Charles, who in turn sold the title to Robert Ward just 67 days later.
 The C.P.R. was granted right of way through the 160 acres on condition that they would put a station there.
 This ensured that a town centre would grow in the area.
 When Mr. Maclure was asked what to name the place, he suggested it be named after his good friend Mr. Abbot.
 Harry Abbott was the Western Superintendent of the C.P.R. and the two men had worked together and had become friends in this land which must have seemed very wild and very far away from everything that was “home”.
 On July 9th, 1891 Mr. Ward filed the town site subdivision plan, and the Village of Abbotsford was born.
 Maclure was followed by other settlers, who had made their homes on the ridges around Sumas Prairie in the 1860’s.
 The completion of the CPR to Vancouver in 1887 brought an influx of new settlers to the area, and the District of Sumas was incorporated on January 5th, 1892, while Matsqui was incorporated on November 21st,, 1892.